119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 2. Part number: Check that the part number matches the part on your piece.
 This ensures the part will fit and function for you.

-3. Warranty: In Ontario, some auto recyclers offer short warranties on used parts.
+3. Warranty: In Ontario, many reputable auto recyclers offer short warranties on used parts.
 It is always good to purchase parts that come with some sort of warranty.

 4. Return or exchange policy: If the part does not fit and/or work, it is nice to have the option to exchange or return it.